Morris

 • Those with significant and non linear (or with interactions) effects on the output.

 With the first constructor, we consider that input experiment has been generated thanks to the MorrisExperiment and output is evaluated outside the platform.
-With second constructor, the output is evaluated inside the platform.
+With the second constructor, the output is evaluated inside the platform.

 Examples